 Carol Anne Hilton is the CEO and Founder of The Indigenomics Institute.
 She is a recognized First Nation’s business leader and adviser.
 Carol Anne is of Nuu chah nulth descent from the Hesquiaht Nation on Vancouver Island.
-She currently serves on the BC Emerging Economy Task Force as an adviser to the Minister of Jobs, Trades and Technology as well as on the BC Indigenous Investment Council for the Ministry of Indigenous Relations and Reconciliation.
-Carol Anne was appointed as a senior advisor to the federal Finance Minister on the Canadian Federal Economic Growth Council.
-Carol Anne was the 2018 winner of the Canadian Council for Aboriginal Business Excellence in Aboriginal Relations award.
+She currently serves on the Canadian Economic Growth Council as an advisor to Minister Morneau, the BC Emerging Economy Task Force as an adviser to the Minister of Jobs, Trades and Technology as well as on the BC Indigenous Business and Investment Council for the Ministry of Indigenous Relations and Reconciliation.
+She is also a Director on the McGill University Institute for the Study of Canada, the BC Digital Supercluster, the National Canadian Community Economic Development Network as well as a juror on the national Smart Cities Challenge.
+Carol Anne’s work has been recognized most recently with the national Excellence in Aboriginal Relations Award from the Canadian Council for Aboriginal Business.

 The Indigenomics Institute supports the development and growth of the Indigenous economy with a focus on social, economic, and cultural well-being.
 The work of the Institute is to facilitate a focused creative agenda to converge ideas, resources, and people to grow the Indigenous economy.

 1- Canada’s Indigenous economy has the potential to grow from $32 billion to $100 billion in the next 5 years.